debops/debops/docs/ansible/roles/debops.postfix/getting-started.rst

 support for mail aliases is provided by the ``debops.etc_aliases`` Ansible role.

+When **LDAP support is explicitly enabled** it is also possible set up a ``virtual user mail system``, i.e. where the senders and recipients do not correspond to the Linux system users.
+Hence it is possible to host emails for other domains.
+The users, email alias and domains will be managed with LDAP.

 Additional configuration is defined in separate variables and can be easily disabled or modified if necessary.
 To do that, you can modify the values of the :envvar:`postfix__combined_maincf` and :envvar:`postfix__combined_mastercf`